How does a metric catalog improve trust in analytics?

 - Less duplicate work: Teams reuse trusted metrics instead of cloning spreadsheets or creating near-duplicates.

-- Cleaner executive reporting: Leadership sees the same numbers across decks, standups, and TVs, which reduces debate and speeds decisions.
+- Cleaner executive reporting: Leadership sees the same numbers across decks, standups, and displays, which reduces debate and speeds decisions.

-- Centralized metric definitions: Create metrics once with names, descriptions, units, and formulas that sync across dashboards.
+- Centralized metric definitions: Create metrics once with names, descriptions, units, and formulas that sync across dashboards and AI-powered insights.

-- Certification and tagging: Mark approved metrics, flag drafts, and tag deprecated ones so users choose the right version.
+- Certification and tagging: Mark approved metrics, flag drafts, and tag deprecated ones so users choose the right version every time.

-- Freshness controls: Set refresh schedules by source and show last update times to every user.
+- Freshness controls: Set refresh schedules by source and show last update times to every user, so everyone knows how current the data is.

-- Access control: Manage who can view, build with, or edit each metric using roles and groups.
+- Access control: Manage who can view, build with, or edit each metric using roles and groups, keeping sensitive data protected.

 - History and comparison: Store metric history to enable trends, period-over-period views, and goals without extra plumbing.